changzheng123/L-CoDe/README.md

-# L-CoDe: Language-based Colorization Using Color-object Decoupled ConditionsM
+# L-CoDe: Language-based Colorization Using Color-object Decoupled Conditions

 ## Introducation
 This is the author's official PyTorch L-CoDe implementation.